MrPhryaNikFrosty/Horizon-Emu-mod/README.md

 Recommend settings:

-* Screen resolution mode: custom
+* Screen resolution mode: exact
-* Screen resolution: 960x540
+* Screen resolution: 800x600 or 1280x720

 Then everything is at the discretion of the user.